What are Premium Bonds?

+Premium Bonds can be bought via the National Savings and Investments website (NS&I), a government-owned bank.
+It is the only bank in the UK that is backed by HM Treasury.
 When Premium Bonds are bought the money goes into the Premium Bond fund.
 For every £1 invested the investor obtains one Premium Bond which is entered into the monthly prize draw.
-Every month there are two top prizes of £1 million and around 1.25 million smaller prizes.
-Interest isn't paid on Premium Bonds instead an annual rate (currently 1.4%) is used to calculate the prize fund for the monthly draws.
-The annual rate is reviewed on a regular basis.
+Every month there are two top prizes of £1 million and around 3.1 million smaller prizes.
+Interest isn't paid on Premium Bonds, instead, an annual rate is used to calculate the prize fund for the monthly draws.
+The annual rate is reviewed on a regular basis and currently sits at 2.2%.
 Investors only make money if they win a prize.

 Since August 2019 anybody can purchase Premium Bonds for the benefit of a child under the age of 16, previously this was limited to parents and grandparents.